top of page

 In Turkmenistan, Tajikistan, Kyrgyzstan, Kazakhstan and Uzbekistan, the cuisine is influenced by Middle Eastern and Turkic (or Mediterranean) dishes – yoghurts, dried fruit, legumes, fruit vinegars, or mild spices like cumin season the common dishes such as lagman (handmade noodles), shashlyk (kebabs), naan (flat bread) and plov (rice pilaf dish).
 Beef, mutton and chicken are the only meats available in most areas and feature in most dishes.
 Local breakfast dishes include naan and airan (like sour cream), savoury noodles with vinegar and green tea.
 You may also be served a fried egg, jam, honey or toast.
 Black tea and coffee can usually be requested.

 Rural restaurants in this region are not generally accustomed to serving many western tourists, however by default tend to ‘spice down’ the dishes, due to the tourists they do service coming from Europe.
 The food is always local in style and derives from what is in season and harvested locally.
-Vegetarian only alternatives are usually limited by grilled vegetables and meet-free soups.
+Vegetarian alternatives are usually limited by grilled vegetables and meet-free soups.
 There are always plenty of salads, vegetables and bread offered at most meals.

 Drinking alcohol is acceptable.
-Water is safe to use but only bottled water is recommended for drinking
+Water is safe to use but only bottled water is recommended for drinking.

 Hygiene